 (1) Applicability.
 With the exception of deposit refunds, all refunds ordered by the Commission shall be made in accordance with the provisions of this Rule, unless otherwise ordered by the Commission.

 (2) Timing of Refunds.
 Refunds must be made within 90 ninety (90) days of the Commission's order unless a different time frame is prescribed by the Commission.
 Unless a stay has been requested in writing and granted by the Commission, a motion for reconsideration of an order requiring a refund will not delay the timing of the refund.
+A timely motion for reconsideration temporarily stays the refund, pending the final order on the motion for reconsideration.
+In the event of that a stay is granted pending reconsideration, the timing of the refund shall commence from the date of the order disposing of any motion for reconsideration.
+This rule does not authorize any motion for reconsideration not otherwise authorized by Chapter 25-22, Florida Administrative Code.

-A (3) Basis of Refund.
+(3) Basis of Refund.
 Where the refund is the result of a specific rate change, including interim rate increases, and the refund can be computed on a per customer basis, that will be the basis of the refund.
 However, where the refund is not related to specific rate changes, such as a refund for overearnings, the refund shall be made to customers of record as of a date specified by the Commission.
 In such case, refunds shall be made on the basis of usage.
 Per customer refund refers to a refund to every customer receiving service during the refund period.
 Customer of record refund refers to a refund to every customer receiving service as of a date specified by the Commission.

 (4) Interest.